Quezon, Isabela: Industry

 There are also industries, which transform raw materials into final goods.
 These industries include a vinegar factory and a wood, and bamboo furniture and hut processing plant in barangay Santos, as well as rattan shop in Barucboc.
 Another major observation that can be obtained from the distribution of business enterprises in the municipality is the presence of activities that caters to the needs of the agricultural sector or the personal needs and requirements of residents.
 For instance, there are four business activities concentrated in barangay Arellano, which supply agricultural equipment from nearby municipalities such as Mallig and Roxas.
 This condition is brought about by the fact that some farmers especially in barangays quite distant from the Poblacion such as Turod and Barucboc have accessibility problems.
 It was learned also that some business establishments in nearby municipalities provide financial assistance to these farmers, which make farmers gravitate toward these other centers.
 To cater to the personal needs of the local residents, there are a number of business activities, which provide such services as photo supplies, beauty parlors and video rentals.

 There are 31 industrial establishments in operation within the municipality.
 These are categorized as agro-industries, manufacturing or service-oriented industries.
 The concentration of industrial activities is in grains processing.
 There are 10 rice mills (kiskisan) operating within the municipality.
 These projects are categorized as agro-industries.

 In manufacturing, the significant activities include furniture making, ironworks and hollow blocks making.
 Furniture making however is very much affected by the imposition of log ban in the Philippines.
 Other activities include vulcanizing shops, welding shops and bakeries.

-Financial institutions

-Agriculture-based lending institution of the municipality includes the Mallig Plains Rural Bank, PRBank and Rural Bank of Benito Soliven located at the Poblacion as well as Epiphany MPCI located at Barangay Abut.
-Residents also access the financial facility of nearby Roxas, Isabela such as the Land Bank of the Philippines, Philippine National Bank, Banco de Oro and Ficobank.
-Palay-buying stations also provide financial support to farmers and individual household.